alpo22/trivia/README.md

 ## TODO:

+- after you are done the game, it should show results after 2 seconds (full screen). on it should be two buttons: share, view stats

 - the images at the end need to pre-load
 - the images at the end need to be cleaned
 - the text at the end needs to be improved
-- there may be fewer states for the last step if i reduce the # of rounds
 - adjust character images to fit in the centre of the circle

 - back-end, just put in a few days worth of questions
 - if i have done it today, dont let me do it again
 - track lifetime stats (localstorage)
-- need an ad
+- need an ad... where?
-- 4 rounds?
+- 4 rounds? if so, have a lot of tweaks to make
 - proper domain (route 53)
 - share with john wheeler
 - show error/warning when submit without making a choice